scottquintana/CPPtoSwiftExample/README.md

 ## C++ 🌉  Objective-C 🌉  SwiftUI

-A simple HelloWorld using a C++ and ObjC bridges.
+A simple HelloWorld using C++ with ObjC bridges.